kahst/BirdNET-Lite/README.md

 ### Internationalization:
 The bird names are in English by default, but other localized versions are available thanks to the wonderful efforts of [@patlevin](https://github.com/patlevin).
 Use the web interface's "Tools" > "Settings" and select your "Database Language" to have the detections in your language.

-### Realtime Analysis Predictions View
-The pre-built TFLite binaries for this project also support [the BirdNET-Demo](https://github.com/kahst/BirdNET-Demo), which I am currently testing for integration into the BirdNET-Pi.
-If you know anything about JavaScript and are willing to help, please let me know in the [Live Analysis discussion](https://github.com/mcguirepr89/BirdNET-Pi/discussions/24).

 ### Tips and Coming Soon:
 For some reason, the system seems to run more efficiently and the birds sound better when you [![Star on GitHub](https://img.shields.io/github/stars/mcguirepr89/BirdNET-Pi.svg?style=social)](https://github.com/mcguirepr89/BirdNET-Pi/stargazers) the project :)